thequux/qaraoke/docs/OggMP3-spec.md

 ## Notes

-If shortened frame headers are not used and frames don't span pages, the multiplexed file should be fully compatible(!) with legacy MP3 players.
+If shortened frame headers are not used and frames don't span pages, the multiplexed file should be fully compatible with legacy MP3 players.